ALICE Legislative District Tool

 Race/Ethnicity: Overall, the races and ethnicities of ALICE households mirror those of the total state population.
 Yet some groups still face economic and systemic barriers that leave them far more likely to live below the ALICE Threshold.
 Looking at ALICE data by race/ethnicity illuminates these substantial disparities.

-SNAP Utilization: For a variety of reasons, public assistance does not reach all children in households that are struggling.
+SNAP Utilization: For a variety of reasons, public assistance does not reach all households that are struggling financially.
 While most households in poverty are eligible, ALICE households often earn too much to qualify for assistance.
 SNAP, as one of the largest assistance programs, provides an example of the gap between program eligibility/access and need.